3-9: That Old Blue Sky

 Beep: ...beep.

 Fifty fogmen on the prowl.
-This is why I say you shouldn't stop to fight in the foglands, that you can end up mobbed by than you can handle.
+This is why I say you shouldn't stop to fight in the foglands, that you can easily end up drowning under waves of the bastards.
 Thankfully, the gang spots them before they're spotted in return.
 They give them a wide berth as they continue north.

 Once the gang is sure they won't run afoul of the fifty fogmen, they head back into the very northern tip of the foglands, preparing to skirt around the northwestern edge of Obedience.
 There, as they pass a field of junky old scrap, Outlaw Hana bids them wait a minute.
 That scrap is incredibly rich in iron and it has her curious.
 She prospects the area.

 110 Water, 100 Fertility, 100 Stone, 97 Iron, 87 Copper.
 An environment that's near equally green and arid.
 This place would be amazing to build on.
 They'd be able to grow everything except rice with fantastic yields.
 The only problem is—well, there are two problems.
 One is the fogmen.
-They aren't a constant presence here like they are around Mongrel but they do still come here sometimes.
-That massive band of fifty came right by here.
+They aren't a constant presence here like they are around Mongrel but as seen above, they do still swing sometimes.
 The other problem is that if they built here, it would be really inconvenient to leave.